Maid or Matron of Honor? What’s the Difference?

 Plus, when you have two Maids or Matrons of Honor, you instantly split their workload.
 Usually, this makes it more manageable for them (especially if they have other demanding commitments like a busy job or kids of their own).

-They can work together to plan your bachelorette party and bridal shower, or split the events and organize one each-whatever works best!
+They can work together to plan your bachelorette party and bridal shower, or split the pre-wedding events (showers, rehearsal dinner, etc…) and organize one each-whatever works best!

 Why don’t you meet up with all your Honor Attendants and hash out the tasks that need doing?
 See who’s up for doing what!
 That way, everyone knows where they stand.

 Alternatively, if your Maid or Matron of Honor lives further away, physically meeting up might not be practical- so how about a group Skype call instead?

 If location’s an issue for one of your Honor attendants, she’ll probably be restricted as to the tasks she can undertake.
 Again, this is where having more than one comes in handy!